-Your firearm will function better and more reliably over a longer period of time if it is properly maintained and kept clean.
+Your SPR will function better and more reliably over a longer period of time if it is properly maintained and kept clean.
 Clean your firearm after every day of shooting, and more often if it becomes excessively dirty.
 A minimum cleaning includes wiping down the firearm and oiling key parts.
 Regular maintenance will also include cleaning the barrel.

-If you encounter a function problem be sure to give your firearm a thorough cleaning to see if it solves the problem before seeking the services of the FNH USA Service Facility in Arnold, Missouri, or a qualified gunsmith.
+If you encounter a function problem be sure to give your firearm a thorough cleaning to see if it solves the problem before seeking the services of the FNH USA Service Facility in Arnold.
+Missouri, or a qualified gunsmith.

-- 1. Remove the bolt as explained previously. - Inspect the chamber and bore for powder fouling.
+- 1. Remove the bolt as explained in Section 5.3.4. - Inspect the chamber and bore for powder fouling.
 A normal amount of powder residue can be expected and is not serious.
-It can usually be removed with a patch saturated with nitro solvent.
+It can usually be removed with a patch saturated with cleaning solvent.

-Use a cleaning rod with a tip and patch large enough for a snug fit in the bore.
+Use a rifle cleaning rod with a brass jag and patch large enough for a snug fit in the bore.
 Insert the rod and patch into the barrel at the breech end and run it back and forth several times.
 Care should be exercised to ensure that the cleaning rod does not strike the crown of the muzzle, as damage to this area can affect the accuracy of your rifle.
+A bore guide is recommended to reduce the risk of damage to the chamber.

-If, or when, fouling should become heavy, it can be removed with a brass bore brush.
+If, or when, fouling should become heavy, it can be removed with a bronze bore brush.
 Dip or spray the brush with nitro solvent and scrub the chamber and bore until the fouling is removed.
 To prevent brass bristles from breaking off, the brush should be pushed completely through the barrel before being withdrawn.